ecoscape-earth/ecoscape-connectivity/README.md

 ## Usage.

 The package can be used both from the command line, and as a python module.
-For command line options,
+For command line options, do:

+    ecoscape-connectivity --help

-As a Python module, the main function is compute_connectivity:
+As a Python module, the main function is `compute_connectivity`:

 ```python
 def compute_connectivity(habitat_fn=None,